 Step 1: Recode values in Displayr

-- Select a Variable Set from the Data Sets section in the bottom left.
+- Select a variable from the Data Sets tree.

 - Click OK.

 Step 2: Show the Average Statistic

 Once you have confirmed these settings, you can add the average statistic to the bottom of the table.

 - Drag the variable onto your page to create a table.

 - In the Inputs section of the Object Inspector, change the STATISTICS > Below to include Average.

 Step 3: Change variable set structure to Numeric / Numeric - Multi

 If the only statistic you want to show on a table is the average, changing the variable set Structure to either Numeric or Numeric - Multi format can be a more sensible and direct option.
 By default, Displayr will always output the average statistic on tables utilizing these question types.
 Changing the structure makes it much easier to create crosstabs when comparing results for multiple items.

 - Select a variable or variable set from the Data Sets tree.